The Sugar Pine Walk was badly damaged by bushfires in January 2020. Travellers are advised that it is not safe to visit the walk at this time.

-Owned and managed by Forestry Corporation of NSW, the Sugar Pine Walk in Bago State Forest is a must-see for visitors to the Snowy Valleys.
-Take the short, easy stroll amongst a dense stand of enormous sugar pines.
-Dappled light, pine needle carpet and the straight lines of towering pines – just beautiful!
+Owned and managed by Forestry Corporation of NSW, the Sugar Pine Walk in Bago State Forest has been a must-see for visitors to the Snowy Valleys.

 Native to the west coast of the USA, the Sugar Pine (Pinus lamertina) is the largest and tallest of all known pines.
 The trees that make up the Sugar Pine Walk were planted in 1928, and have been reserved due to their size and grandeur.